Practice Your English – Grammar Exercises And Quizzes

 Exercises on Present Tenses

-- Past Perfect vs Present Perfect Exercises
+- Past Simple vs Present Perfect Exercises

 - Present Perfect vs Present Perfect Continuous Exercises with Answers

-- Present Simple or Present Continuous Exercise
+- Present Simple or Present Continuous Exercises with Answers

-- Simple Present Exercises with Answers
+- Present Simple vs Present Continuous (Stative Verbs) Exercises with Answers – Grammar Test & Practice

 - Simple Present Vs Simple Past Quiz